equilibr/emexpr/README.md

 Functions are provided to the parser using the `functions` field inside the `ee_compilation_data` structure.
 For each function its' address, arity (number of accepted parameters) and the name by which it will be known in the expression is provided.

-All functions must be of the same type: `ee_function`.
+All functions must be of the same type, `ee_function`.
 The functions can be called at any time, in any order, by the execution engine.
 Each function can accept zero or more parameters and returns a value, that is used in its place in the expression, and a result code.

 When execution is successful a code of zero should be returned.
 When the function wants to signal an error it should return some positive number.
 In this case the evaluation will be halted and the returned number will be propagated, as is, back to the caller of `ee_evaluate`.
 This can be used by the user code to handle various conditions and errors without the evaluation engine getting in the way.

-Since a single user function can be used to implement several operations and, also, since user function can be declared as variadic the actual number of parameters is passed to the user function on each invocation.
+Since a single user function can be used to implement several operations and, also, since user function can be declared as variadic, the actual number of parameters is passed to the user function on each invocation.

 Functions that accept zero parameters can be invoked using the variable access syntax, without the `()` parenthesis denoting a function call.
-This allow those functions to act as variables, allowing for things such as externally provided constants or dynamically generated values.
+This allows those functions to act as variables, letting for things such as externally provided constants or dynamically generated values.

 For detailed explanation see the comment for the `ee_function` definition and the the `arity` field of the `ee_compilation_data_function` structure.

-Following is diluted example of how to use a single function to implement two operators.
+Following is a diluted example of how to use a single function to implement two operators.

 ```C